muadh-hudji/OccupationOfPalestine/README.md

 # OCCUPATION OF PALESTINE

 Occupation Of Palestine is a site that provide a brief historical facts about the occupation of Palestine for perople whose intressted in knowing about the Palestinians suffering due to the occupation.
-The site will be targeted toward the people who wants to support Palestinans by sharing with them the history, pictures which reflects how Palestinians suffering and a sign up page for those who want to recieve news and updates on the topic.
+The site will be targeted toward the people who wants to support Palestinans by sharing with them the history, pictures which reflects how Palestinians are still suffering and a sign up page for those who want to recieve news and updates on the topic.

 ![Responsice Mockup](https://github.com/muadh-hudji/OccupationOfPalestine/blob/983d0ce4b46100cbf96aa5f4307dabe092278e4d/assets/images/occupation-of-palestine-mockup.PNG)

 [Live link](https://muadh-hudji.github.io/OccupationOfPalestine/index.html)

+## User Experience (UX)

+### Design
+The design of the site is chosed to be as simple as possible to make it easy for the users to reach the information without any complexity.
+The navgation menu is placed below the head image to have it closer to the content which will make it easier for the users to reach the other pages.

+The colors used are black and white.

 ## Features